 The two brothers stand at a large entrance way.
 A few people are gathered around them.
-There is a severe older man standing at the back, deep lines etched into his face.
+A severe older man is standing at the back, deep lines etched into his face.
 He locks eyes with Lahel, glaring at him.
 They both wear the same sigil embroidered on their sleeve, a bird soaring above the rising sun.
 A woman with graying hair steps out of the group and wraps her arms around one brother, then the other.

 WOMAN: (she cups Lahel’s face in her hands) Take care of him ok?
 Your brother has lived his whole life in his books.

-LAHEL: (his face is is squished between the woman’s hands) I’m no different Mother.
+LAHEL: (his face is squished between the woman’s hands) I’m no different Mother.

 WOMAN: But you were a trouble-maker!
 And you knew how to get out of a bad spot!

 LADIS: (he laughs) Mother, are you only going to insult us before we leave?

 Their mother pulls her sons in for a hug as she lists off things to remember during their travels.
 Lahel makes eye contact again with the older man at the back, only to be met with the same glare.
 He frowns before pulling back and smiling at his mother.
 There is an awkward silence, broken only by the snuffling of two camels waiting past the entrance.
 One last embrace, and a small wave.
 Ladis is almost at the bottom of the steps before Lahel turns to follow.
 He expects a gruff voice to call out before his foot touches the bottom of the steps, but there is nothing but the wind.

 LADIS: He is hurt, in time there will be forgiveness.